marksmccann/froyo/docs/api/component.md

 function setup(): void;
 ```

 A [lifecycle method](../fundamentals/component-lifecycle.md) that is called once during initialization, before all other lifecycle methods.
-It should be used to perform setup tasks including like [creating event listeners](../fundamentals/creating-listeners.md) and [setting the initial state](../fundamentals/component-lifecycle.md#determining-the-initial-state).
+It should be used to perform setup tasks like [creating event listeners](../fundamentals/creating-listeners.md) and [setting the initial state](../fundamentals/component-lifecycle.md#determining-the-initial-state).
 It should never be called directly.

 ```js
 class FrozenYogurt extends Component {